Otothyropsis polyodon

-Otothyropsis polyodon is a species of armored catfish found in the tributaries of the Rio Verde which is a tributary to the upper Rio Paraná basin in Mato Grosso do Sul, Brazil.
-This species reaches a length of 3.7 cm.
+Otothyropsis polyodon is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is endemic to Brazil where it is found in the tributaries of the Rio Verde in the state of Mato Grosso do Sul.
+This species reaches a standard length of 3.7 cm.

 Etymology

-Poly means many; odon means tooth, referring to higher number of teeth compared to other species in this genus.
+Otothyropsis polyodon has the specific name polyodon, this means "many teeth" and is a reference to the greater number of teeth in this species than in related species.